Katelyn Runck Flaunts Her Deep Cleavage In Breezy Beachside Throwbacks

-Fitness model Katelyn Runck shared a set of throwback shots via her Instagram page on Friday morning and the alluring looks quickly caused a stir among her followers.
-The brunette bombshell shared a sentiment about how much she loves being by the ocean and she asked for her followers to let her know which of the three uploads they liked the most.
+Fitness model Katelyn Runck shared a set of throwback shots via her Instagram page, and the alluring looks quickly caused a stir among her followers.
+The brunette bombshell shared a sentiment about how much she loves being by the ocean, and she asked followers to let her know which of the three uploads they liked the most.

 The Friday morning Instagram post featured Katelyn standing in the shallow edge of the ocean, although she did not mention where or when these had been taken.
 She explained that the breeze from the ocean puts her mind at ease and she gave her followers two still shots along with a short video from this gorgeous photoshoot.